imaustink/Reqx/README.md

 # Reqx
 [![Build Status](https://travis-ci.org/imaustink/Reqx.svg?branch=master)](https://travis-ci.org/imaustink/Reqx)

-A simple and lightweight AJAX request handler.
+A simple and lightweight AJAX request handler with no dependencies.

+This library is a wrapper for the XHR (XMLHttpRequest) object in browsers to simplify using it with a clean and uniform interface.

-## Example
+## Examples
+### Simple JSON GET
+Reqx default's to [```mode:'json'```](#options), which will set JSON headers and parse the response accordingly.
 ```javascript
 var r = new Reqx();
 r.get('https://httpbin.org/get', function(err, result){